Max Born: Berlin and Frankfurt

-Goettingen
+Göttingen

 Solvay Conference, 1927.
 Born is second from the right in the second row, between Louis de Broglie and Niels Bohr.

-For the 12 years Born and Franck were at the University of Goettingen (1921–1933), Born had a collaborator with shared views on basic scientific concepts—a benefit for teaching and research.
-His collaborative approach with experimental physicists was similar to that of Arnold Sommerfeld at the University of Munich, who was Ordinarius Professor of Theoretical Physics and Director of the Institute of Theoretical Physics—also a prime mover in the development of quantum theory.
+For the 12 years Born and Franck were at the University of Göttingen (1921–1933), Born had a collaborator with shared views on basic scientific concepts, a benefit for teaching and research.
+His collaborative approach with experimental physicists was similar to that of Arnold Sommerfeld at the Ludwig-Maximilians-Universität München, who was Ordinarius Professor of Theoretical Physics and Director of the Institute of Theoretical Physics—also a prime mover in the development of quantum theory.
 Born and Sommerfeld collaborated with experimental physicists to test and advance their theories.
 In 1922, when lecturing in the United States at the University of Wisconsin–Madison, Sommerfeld sent his student Werner Heisenberg to be Born's assistant.
-Heisenberg returned to Goettingen in 1923, where he completed his habilitation under Born in 1924, and became a Privatdozent there.
+Heisenberg returned to Göttingen in 1923, where he completed his habilitation under Born in 1924, and became a Privatdozent there.

 In 1919 and 1920, Born became displeased about the large number of objections against Einstein's relativity, and gave speeches in the winter of 1919 in support of Einstein.
 He received pay for his relativity speeches which helped with expenses through the year of rapid inflation.
 The speeches in the German language became a book published in 1920 of which Einstein received the proofs before publication.
 A third edition was published in 1922 and an English translation was published in 1924.
 He represented light speed as a function of curvature, "the velocity of light is much greater for some directions of the light ray than its ordinary value c, and other bodies can also attain much greater velocities."